Our Terms of Business

 Our advice is for your benefit only.
 Save as expressly set out, our agreement with you is not intended to confer rights on any third parties whether pursuant to the Contracts (Rights of Third Parties) Act 1999 or otherwise.

 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the Financial Services Authority website at www.fsa.gov.uk/register.
+The register can be accessed via the Financial Conduct Authority website at www.fca.gov.uk/register.

 Investment and Insurance Advice

-Burt Brill & Cardens is not authorised by the Financial Services Authority (“FSA”).
+Burt Brill & Cardens is not authorised by the Financial Conduct Authority (“FCA”).
 We are regulated by the Solicitors Regulation Authority (“SRA”), which is the independent regulatory arm of the Law Society of England and Wales.
-If you are unhappy with any investment advice or insurance advice you receive from us you should raise your concerns with the SRA.
+If you are unhappy with any investment advice or insurance advice you receive from us, you should raise your concerns with the SRA.